Jasmin Paris: Running career

 In September, Paris was crowned champion in the Extreme series of the 2016 Skyrunner World Series, having won both the Tromsø SkyRace and the Glen Coe Skyline.
 In October, she set a new women's record for the Paddy Buckley Round with a time of 18:33.

 Paris set a new race record in the 2019 Spine Race along the Pennine Way, finishing the 268 mi on 16 January in 83 hours 12 minutes and 23 seconds.
 Becoming the first woman to win the event overall, she surpassed the previous record of 95 hours 17 minutes set by Eoin Keith in 2016 and the previous female record of 109 hours 54 minutes achieved by Carol Morgan in 2017.
 During breaks in the race she expressed milk for her baby.

 Paris completed a circuit of twenty-nine Munros in the Cairngorms in July 2021, setting a women's record for climbing the most Munros and returning to the starting point within twenty-four hours.
 Later the same year, she won the Ultra Tour Monte Rosa in Switzerland.

 Paris was sponsored by Inov-8 until 2022, when she opted to run for The Green Runners, an environmental group of which she is a co-founder.

 In March 2022, Paris competed in the Barkley Marathons in Frozen Head State Park, Tennessee.
 She completed a "Fun Run" of three loops, the first time for nine years that a woman had done so.
 In March 2023, she was only the second woman ever to attempt a fourth loop; she completed loop four, however not within the time limit.

-In March 2024, Paris set another record in the Barkley Marathons by becoming the first woman to complete the event.
+In March 2024, she became the first woman to complete the event.
 Paris finished the event in 59:58:21, just 99 seconds inside the cut-off time.

 Awards

 Paris was appointed MBE in the 2024 Birthday Honours.
-She was described as "Ultrarunner", and the award was For services to Fell and Long- Distance Running."
+She was described as "Ultrarunner", and the award was "For services to Fell and Long-Distance Running."